davekilian/davekilian.github.com/_posts/2015-08-12-unity-for-devs.markdown

 So you get started coding up a game this way.
 However, part of the way through you start to notice a problem: a bunch of your game 'things' are similar and share behaviors, but no two 'things' are exactly the same.
-You can't easily make your game types inherit from each other.
-This is leaving you with only a handful of options, and they're all bad:
+There isn't an easy way to share code between the 'things:' you have a handful of options, but they're all bad:

-* You can just outright duplicate code between game classes, but this makes bugfixes very expensive
+* You could just outright duplicate code between game classes, but this makes bugfixes very expensive
-* You can create 'uber-objects' with conditional behavior controlled by flags, but this makes code hard to understand and tweak
+* You could create 'uber-objects' with conditional behavior controlled by flags, but this makes code hard to understand and tweak
-* You can may be able to construct inheritance chains, but this is hard to refactor.

-The entity/component pattern addresses some of these shortcomings without losing the object-oriented structure for our game code.
-The main idea is to build each entity in the game world out of smaller self-contained units called components.
-Each component tracks some game state and performs logic on that state as the game runs.
-An entity is a generic container which groups components together.
+* Even if you find yourself able to construct inheritance chains now, doing so locks in your design pretty much forever.

+How can we improve this?
+One key observation is usually the behaviors we want to share are mostly self-contained.
+For example, the code which makes a 'thing' react to physics doesn't need to interact with the code which determines how the thing looks, or what happens when the player tries to talk to the thing.

+So if all of these behaviors are roughly self-contained, could we implement them as standalone pieces?
+The answer is yes!
+This is the core underlying idea in the entity/component pattern.

+Unsurprisingly, an entity/component system consists of two major pieces:

+* **Components**, which are self-contained units for behavior.
+  Each component not only encapsulates some game logic, but also remembers any related state.

+* **Entities**, which are generic containers for components.
-Each entity represents one object in the game world.
+  There is one entity for each 'thing' in your game world.

+One tricky bit is game state.
+Entities don't have any game state on their own; instead, they just have components.
+(You could literally make a simple entity with the declaration `class Entity : List<Component> { }`).
+Instead, each component tracks the relevant state *for the parent entity*.
+In other words, the component stores the state, but the state logically applies to the entity as a whole.
+For example, a `PhysicsComponent` might keep track of the parent entity's velocity/mass/momentum/etc.

+Why go through all this trouble?
-This addresses two major shortcomings from the strategy above:
+The component system we just set up addresses two major shortcomings from our class-based approach:

 1. **Components implement a behavior once and share it across multiple types of game entities.**
 You can add or remove components from an entity and see an instant effect, without needing to refactor anything.
 When designed well, components make changes and bugfixes less likely to cause undesired side effects elsewhere.

 2. **Components simply entity interaction.**
-When components handle interaction between entities, they can examine each entity without worrying about what 'type' of entity it is.
+When components handle interaction between entities, they can examine each entity without worrying about what type of game 'thing' it is.
 A component in one entity can talk directly to another instance of that component in a different entity.

 As always though, there are no silver bullets.
 Components systems have their downsides too.
 A well-designed entity/component system needs to strike a good balance for component size:

-* If your components start to get too specific, you can't share them between entities, and they're hard to understand.
+* If your components start to get too specific, they get long, complicated and hard to understand.
+  You can't share them between entities because the behaviors are too specific.

-* If your components get too broad, you can share them easily, but the interaction between them becomes hard to understand.
+* If your components get too broad, you can share them easily, but the interaction between them becomes complicated and hard to understand.
+  This might land you with some really nasty, hard to diagnose bugs.

 Generally, you want components to be as general as possible while also minimizing how much they interact.